By Talaera Talks on Jan 19, 2023 11:00:00 AM

 The word "tone" is often used to describe your voice, it refers to its pitch, quality, and strength and it is useful to perceive the attitude of the speaker.
 By listening to the voice, you can tell if the person is angry, happy, or sad.
 It's not about the words per se, it's how you say them.
-Tone is also conveyed through word choice and sentence length.
+The tone is also conveyed through word choice and sentence length.

-Tone of voice may be the single most important factor in support performance, but the main challenge is that, besides simple truisms like “be friendly” or “be nice,” it’s hard to standardize tone across a support team.
+The tone of voice may be the single most important factor in support performance, but the main challenge is that, besides simple truisms like “be friendly” or “be nice,” it’s hard to standardize tone across a support team.

 What are some helpful phrases for customer support?